evandbrown/eb-oscon-2013/README.md

 #### Requirements
 To complete the lab, you'll need an existing AWS Account.
 Begin with the **Getting Started** section below.

+## IMPORTANT
+You'll be deploying a live application to AWS Elastic Beanstalk.
+Although the application you'll deploy falls within the [AWS Free Tier](https://aws.amazon.com/free) for 1 year, be sure to **delete the application before leaving this session** by following [these instructions](important.md).

 ---